A-HSien/OnScreenToday/README.md

 Using [fluxible-plugin-routr](https://github.com/yahoo/fluxible-plugin-routr), I could keep the router in a "flux flow": the current route is stored in the [RouteStore](src/stores/RouteStore.js), and the [Application component](src/Application.js) listens to it to know which [page component](src/pages) should render.

-Before setting the route, this plugin can execute an action to prefill the stores with the required data. (see the `action` attributes in the routes’s [config](src/routes.js)).
+Before setting the route, this plugin can execute an action to prefill the stores with the required data. (see the `action` attributes in the routes’s [config](src/routes.js).

 > Note that these actions can send an error to the `done()` callback, so that we can render an error page, as explained below in the "RouteStore" section.

 ### Stores

 Instead of directly listening to stores, components are wrapped in an high-order component using the fluxible `connectToStores` add-on.
-See for example the [PhotoPage](src/pages/PhotoPage.js) or the [FeaturedPage](src/pages/FeaturedPage.js).
+See for example the [ConversationDetailPage](src/pages/ConversationDetailPage.js.

 Other components need to access the store data without listening to the stores: they make use of the fluxible context, requiring the `getStore` function in the context's type.
-This is the case of [NavBar](src/components/NavBar.js) or [LocaleSwitcher](src/components/LocaleSwitcher.js).
+This is the case of [NavBar](src/components/NavBar.js).

 #### Resource stores

-While REST APIs usually return collections as arrays, a resource store keeps items as big object – like the [PhotoStore](src/stores/PhotoStore.js).
+While REST APIs usually return collections as arrays, a resource store keeps items as big object – like the [ContentStore](src/stores/ContentStore.js).
 This simplifies the progressive resource updates that may happen during the app’s life.

-#### List stores

-A list store keeps references to a resource store, as the [FeaturedStore](src/stores/FeaturedStore.js) holds the ids of the photos in [PhotoStore](src/stores/PhotoStore.js).

 #### The RouteStore